Introduction

 Even if you only have 2–3 days, you can still enjoy:

-- Stunning viewpoints
+- Stunning viewpoints across the canyon

-- A memorable hike
+- A short but unforgettable hike

 - Peaceful sunrise and sunset moments